Plays

 Connections

 Plays should maintain a connection to a host GitHub repository or subdirectory at all times.
 Syncing your play will automatically pull in the latest commits and changes from the host repository.
-Please note that syncing will temporarily disable your play in the marketplace until it is successfully re-deployed.
+If a sync breaks deployment, the play is temporarily removed from the marketplace until it is successfully re-deployed.

 Demos